 119 (MX2 Class)

-Note: Although Jeffrey Herlings only joined the premier class three seasons ago, he already sits in third on the list of all-time MX1/MXGP moto wins.
-Stefan Everts is just three moto wins up on him (taking just 2004 to 2006 into account).
+Note: Although Jeffrey Herlings only joined the premier class four seasons ago, he is already tied for third on the list of all-time MX1/MXGP moto wins.
+Stefan Everts is tied with him (taking 2004 to 2006 into account).
 A record that Herlings does already boast though is the most moto wins in one term, that being 33.
-Herlings did not even manage that in MX2!
+Herlings did not even manage to do that in MX2!
 The most moto victories that he had in a year in that class was 28 (in 2013).
 Herlings has 65 more moto wins than anyone else in the MX2 record books.

-– This is the one stat that everyone will want, so here it is: Jeffrey Herlings has missed 33 Grands Prix in his career due to injury.
-That number includes events that are spread across seven seasons (2010, 2013, 2014, 2015, 2016, 2018 and 2019).
-It is realistic to presume that he would have won half of those rounds, right?
+– This is the one stat that everyone will want, so here it is: Jeffrey Herlings has missed 45 Grands Prix in his career due to injury.
+That number includes events that are spread across seven seasons (2010, 2013, 2014, 2015, 2016, 2018, 2019 and 2020).
+It’s realistic to presume that he would have won around half of those rounds, huh?
 That would already put him as a winningest guy in Grand Prix history.
 It is all ifs and buts though – the same theory could be applied to both Stefan Everts and Antonio Cairoli.

 Words: Lewis Phillips | Lead Image: Ray Archer